-In connection with the settlement, the Traxys parties have agreed to settle its claim for US\$4.3 million of indebtedness in exchange for the issuance by the Corporation of US\$3.2 million aggregate principal amount of unsecured convertible debentures (the "Traxys Debentures").
-The Traxys Debentures mature on November 2019 and bear interest at 4% per annum accrued and paid at maturity.
-The principal is convertible at the option of the holder into Common Shares at a price of \$1.00 per share, based on a predetermined exchange rate of US\$1.00: \$1.30.
-The interest is convertible into Common Shares, based on a predetermined exchange rate of US\$1.00: \$1.30, at a price equivalent to the greater of \$1.00 and the Discounted Market Price (as defined by the TSX Venture Exchange) at the time of conversion, subject to acceptance of the TSX Venture Exchange.
-The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Traxys Debentures are subject to standard anti-dilution adjustment provisions and therefore, upon the completion of the rights offering (as described below), the conversion price will be adjusted downward and the number of Common Shares issuable on conversion will be adjusted upward.
+In connection with the settlement, the Traxys parties settled their claim for US\$4.3 million of indebtedness in exchange for the issuance by the Corporation of US\$3.2 million aggregate principal amount of unsecured convertible debentures (the "Traxys Debentures").
+The Traxys Debentures mature on November 20, 2019 and bear interest at 4% per annum accrued and paid at maturity.
+The principal is convertible at the option of the holder into Common Shares at a conversion price of \$0.58(1) per Common Share, based on a predetermined exchange rate of US\$1.00:\$1.35.
+The interest is convertible into Common Shares, based on a predetermined exchange rate of US\$1.00:\$1.35, at a conversion price per Common Share equivalent to the greater of \$0.58(1) and the Discounted Market Price (as defined by the TSX Venture Exchange) at the time of conversion, subject to acceptance of the TSX Venture Exchange.
+The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Traxys Debentures are subject to standard anti-dilution adjustment provisions.